cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### Misbehaviour

-*Misbehaviour* refers to a class of consensus fault defined by a consensus algorithm & detectable (possibly also attributable) by the light client of that consensus algorithm.
+*Misbehaviour* is a class of consensus fault defined by a consensus algorithm & detectable (possibly also attributable) by the light client of that consensus algorithm.

 ### Equivocation

-*Equivocation* refers to a particular class of consensus fault committed by a validator or validators which sign votes on multiple different successors to a single block.
+*Equivocation* is a particular class of consensus fault committed by a validator or validators which sign votes on multiple different successors to a single block.
 All equivocations are misbehaviours.

 ### Data availability

-*Data availability* refers to the ability of off-chain relayer processes to retrieve data in the state of a machine within some time bound.
+*Data availability* is the ability of off-chain relayer processes to retrieve data in the state of a machine within some time bound.

 ### Data confidentiality

-*Data confidentiality* refers to the ability of the host state machine to refuse to make particular data available to particular parties without impairing the functionality of the IBC protocol.
+*Data confidentiality* is the ability of the host state machine to refuse to make particular data available to particular parties without impairing the functionality of the IBC protocol.

 ### Non-repudiability

-*Non-repudiability* refers to the inability of a machine to deny having sent a particular packet or committed a particular state.
+*Non-repudiability* is the inability of a machine to deny having sent a particular packet or committed a particular state.
 IBC is a non-repudiable protocol, modulo data availability choices made by state machines.

 ### Consensus liveness

-*Consensus liveness* refers to the continuance of block production by the consensus algorithm of a particular machine.
+*Consensus liveness* is the continuance of block production by the consensus algorithm of a particular machine.

 ### Transactional liveness

-*Transactional liveness* refers to the confirmation of incoming transactions (which transactions should be clear by context) by the consensus algorithm of a particular machine.
+*Transactional liveness* is the confirmation of incoming transactions (which transactions should be clear by context) by the consensus algorithm of a particular machine.
 Transactional liveness requires consensus liveness, but consensus liveness does not necessarily provide transactional liveness.

 ### Bounded consensus liveness

-*Bounded consensus liveness* refers to consensus liveness within a particular bound.
+*Bounded consensus liveness* is consensus liveness within a particular bound.

 ### Bounded transactional liveness

-*Bounded transactional liveness* refers to transactional liveness within a particular bound.
+*Bounded transactional liveness* is transactional liveness within a particular bound.

 ### Exactly-once safety

-*Exactly-once safety* refers to the property that a packet is confirmed no more than once (and generally exactly-once assuming eventual transactional liveness).
+*Exactly-once safety* is the property that a packet is confirmed no more than once (and generally exactly-once assuming eventual transactional liveness).

 ### Deliver-or-timeout safety

-*Deliver-or-timeout safety* refers to the property that a packet will either be delivered & executed or will timeout in a way that can be proved back to the sender.
+*Deliver-or-timeout safety* is the property that a packet will either be delivered & executed or will timeout in a way that can be proved back to the sender.

 ### Constant (w.r.t. complexity)